KhushiJha07/Decision-Tree-from-scratch/README.md

 * Appreciate the model more than ever before!

 What's Inside?
-✅ Full implementation of Decision Tree for Classification ✅ Custom functions for Entropy, Gini Impurity, and Information Gain ✅ Tree-building logic using recursive partitioning
+✅ Full implementation of Decision Tree for Classification.

+✅ Custom functions for Entropy, Gini Impurity, and Information Gain

+✅ Tree-building logic using recursive partitioning

-✅ Support for both categorical and numerical features ✅ Cleanly structured Python code with comments
+✅ Support for both categorical and numerical features

+✅ Cleanly structured Python code with comments

 ✅ 📚 A "Digital Notes PDF" covering all concepts step-by-step

 Learning Resources Included